 For the Love of Food and Yoga is written by Liz-Price Kellogg and Kristen Taylor, two friends who met as yoga teacher and yoga student.
 They believe the lessons that are integral to the practice of yoga — mindfulness, presence, intention, gratitude, and joy — are also fully present in the practices of living, cooking, and eating well.

-This book is more than just a cookbook.
+For the Love of Food and Yoga: A Celebration of Mindful Eating and Being is more than just a cookbook.
 It’s also “an exploration of how the inner awareness we develop on our yoga mats fuels our bodies, minds, and overall states of wellbeing.”
 The authors weave 100 “YogiBites” – quotes, thoughts, teachings and photos of yoga poses — with 100 plant-based recipes.
 While I was waiting for the oven to preheat to make a recipe from the book, it was nice to learn a few new yoga poses from these YogiBites and take in the inspiring quotes and writings.

 Every recipe in this book is vegetarian, staying true to Ahimsa, the practice of non-harming and non-violence.
 Not all of the recipes in this book are vegan, but they can easily be adjusted to be so, like omitting the cheese or substituting an alternative dairy product.